frickerg/morsebuddy/README.md

 ## Credits

 Developed by Guillaume Fricker in 2019 for the course **BTI7542 - Modern Linux** at the Bern University of Applied Sciences to get in touch with bash scripting.
 This program should only be used for educational purposes and does not guarantee full accuracy of information provided by its content.
-Should not be used for military purposes ;-)
+Should not be used for military purposes, but that's up to you ;-)